 Marketing is communication designed to encourage people to purchase a particular product or service.
 HIPAA requires that the patient’s specific authorization must be obtained before disclosing information for marketing.
 Health care providers must disclose any payments that will be received as a result of marketing.
 However, health care providers can freely communicate with patients about treatment options, products, and other health-related services, including disease-management programs.

-Practitioners should take reasonable steps to ensure that their communications with the patient are confidential.
-For example, physician-patient medical discussions should be in private, or a patient might ask a physician to call their office rather than home.
-Nonetheless, unless the patient objects, practitioners can share medical information with a patient’s immediate family members or someone known to be a close personal friend if the information relates directly to that family member's or friend’s involvement with the patient’s care or payment for care.
+Practitioners should take reasonable steps to ensure that their communications with the patient are confidential and in accord with patient preferences.
+For example, physician-patient medical discussions generally should be in private, or a patient might prefer that the physician call their office rather than home.
+Nonetheless, unless the patient objects, practitioners can share medical information with a patient’s immediate family members or someone known to be a close personal friend if the information relates to that family member's or friend’s involvement with the patient’s care or payment for care.
 Practitioners are expected to exercise professional judgment.

-For purposes of the privacy rule, an authorized personal representative of the patient (eg, a proxy appointed in a power of attorney for health care, a state-authorized health surrogate or someone given HIPAA-compliant written authorization to have access to confidential information) should be treated the same as the patient.
-Thus, the representative has the same access to information and may exercise the same rights regarding confidentiality of information, except that an express HIPAA authorization can specify limits on the representative's authority.
+An authorized personal representative of the patient should be treated the same as the patient.
+Thus, the representative has the same access to information and may exercise the same rights regarding confidentiality of information.
 Nevertheless, practitioners may restrict information or access if there are reasonable concerns about domestic violence, abuse, or neglect by the representative.

 Some communication cannot remain confidential.
 Health care practitioners are sometimes required by law to disclose certain information, usually because the condition may present a danger to other people.
 For example, certain infectious diseases (eg, HIV, syphilis, TB) must be reported to state or local public health agencies.
 Signs of child and, in many states, adult or elder abuse or neglect, typically must be reported to protective services.
 Conditions that might seriously impair a patient’s ability to drive, such as dementia or recent seizures, must be reported to the Department of Motor Vehicles in some states.

 Patients may file complaints about compliance with these privacy practices.
 Complaints can be made directly to the health care practitioner or to the Office for Civil Rights in the US Department of Health and Human Services.
 Patients do not have a right to file a private lawsuit under HIPAA.
-There are civil and criminal penalties for misuse of personal health information; however, such penalties should not worry health care practitioners who, in good faith, make reasonable attempts to comply.
+There are civil and criminal penalties for improper disclosure of personal health information.
+The soundest course for health care practitioners is to be well informed of HIPAA, to act in good faith, and make reasonable attempts to comply.